-You are allowed to shower immediately after surgery, keeping your incision well protected.
-When you return home, the safest option initially is to sponge bath, seated in a supportive arm chair at the sink.
-You will need a long handled sponge to assist with washing your lower legs/feet, if you do not have someone at home to assist you.
-If you decide to get into the tub for a shower, use a bathtub transfer bench and sit for washing.
-Discuss individual needs with your Occupational Therapist.
-The easiest and safest way to get into and out of the tub is using a tub transfer bench.
+You are allowed to shower after surgery, keeping your incision well protected.
+When you return home, the safest option initially is to sponge bathe, seated in a supportive arm chair at the sink.
+You may need a long handled sponge to assist with washing your lower legs/feet, if you do not have someone at home to assist you.
+If you decide to get into the tub for a shower, a bathtub transfer bench can be used to sit for washing, as needed.
+Discuss individual needs and alternate options with your Occupational Therapist.